Synaab/SupplyConquest/README.md

 # SupplyConquest – Version 1.0.0 (Test Release)
-SupplyConquest is a turn-based multiplayer strategy game for up to 6 players.
+SupplyConquest is an **Android** turn-based multiplayer strategy game for up to 6 players.
 Collect resources like 🗡 swords, 🏹 bows, 🛡 shields, and 🪖 soldiers, conquer states on the map, and expand your control.
 The player who owns all states wins the game!

 🔹 Key Features:
 Built with React + Vite + Tailwind CSS

 No backend or database – entirely client-side

-Includes an Android build
+** Includes an Android build (APK available) **

 Fully responsive UI